csalmeida/ruby-classes-and-modules/README.md

 pig.noise # Oink, oink!
 ```

 Ruby is aware that it is a method despite being called this way.
-It one of these methods is left out it would create a case where an instance variable is either read only or write only.
+If one of these methods is left out it would create a case where an instance variable is either read only or write only.

 ### Attribute Methods